Fahad-14/ML_Fruite_Detection/README.md

 Predicted fruit: Apple
 ```

-Note:
+8.Note:

    - You can modify the `extract_features` function to use different feature extraction techniques for better classification accuracy.
    - Experiment with different SVM kernels and parameters for optimization based on your dataset characteristics.

-Author:
+9.Author:

    This script was developed by Fahad Hussain and Mateen Nizami and can be freely used and modified under the MIT License.